Saudi Arabia’s Crown Prince receives South African President Ramaphosa in Jeddah

 -

 Saudi Arabia and South Africa sign 11 agreements, MoUs to boost investmentSaudi Arabia and South Africa signed 11 agreements and Memoranda of Understanding to boost investment in energy, water, green hydrogen, waste ...
-Gulf
+Saudi Arabia

 -

 Saudi Arabia underscores climate crisis efforts, Vision 2030 goals at UNESCO sessionSaudi Arabia’s delegation highlighted its efforts to combat the climate crisis and its Vision 2030 ambitions at the United Nations Education, ...
-Gulf
+Saudi Arabia

 -

 GCC backs Saudi Arabia after criticism on OPEC+ decision to cut oil productionThe Gulf Cooperation Council (GCC) on Thursday stood behind Saudi Arabia following statements criticizing the Kingdom after an OPEC+ decision last ...
-Gulf
+Saudi Arabia

 -